-- 5.3.3.1 Requirements for section modulus and moment of inertia of stiffeners are given in Section 8. - 5.3.3.2 These requirements are to be calculated based on the load point defined in 5.3.1 and the effective span as given in Section 4/2.1.4. - 5.3.3.3 These requirements are to be evaluated against the actual section modulus/moment of inertia of the primary support member.
+- 5.3.3.1 Requirements for section modulus and moment of inertia of primary support members are given in Section 8 and Section 10, respectively. - 5.3.3.2 These requirements are to be calculated based on the load point defined in 5.3.1 and the effective span as given in Section 4/2.1.4. - 5.3.3.3 These requirements are to be evaluated against the actual section modulus/moment of inertia of the primary support member.
 Web and flanges are included in the calculation of actual sectional properties.
-The effect of brackets may be included in calculation of effective span, but are not to be included in the calculation of section modulus/moment of inertia. - 5.3.3.4 Where it is impracticable to fit a primary support member with the required web depth, then it is permissible to fit a member with reduced depth provided that the fitted member has equivalent inertia to the required member.
-The required equivalent inertia is to be based on an equivalent section given by the effective width of plating at mid span with required plate thickness, web of required depth and thickness and face plate of sufficient width and thickness to satisfy the required mild steel section modulus.
-All other rule requirements, such as minimum thicknesses, s/t ratio, section modulus and shear area, are to be satisfied for the member of reduced depth.
+The effect of brackets may be included in calculation of effective span, but are not to be included in the calculation of section modulus/moment of inertia. - 5.3.3.4 Where it is impracticable to fit a primary support member with the required web depth, then it is permissible to fit a member with reduced depth provided that the fitted member has equivalent moment of inertia or deflection to the required member.
+The required equivalent moment of inertia is to be based on an equivalent section given by the effective width of plating at mid span with required plate thickness, web of required depth and thickness and face plate of sufficient width and thickness to satisfy the required mild steel section modulus.
+All other rule requirements, such as minimum thicknesses, slenderness ratio, section modulus and shear area, are to be satisfied for the member of reduced depth.
+The equivalent moment of inertia may be also demonstrated by an equivalent member having the same deflection as the required member.